-The district Technology Committee meets three times a year and invites all staff members and visitors are always welcome.
-Anyone interested in attending a meeting or becoming a member of this committee, may contact Jay Morris at 968-2650 extension 4451 or Carlos Gildemeister at 968-2650 extension 4422.
+The district Technology Committee meets three times a year.
+All staff members and visitors are always welcome.
+Anyone interested in attending a meeting or becoming a member of this committee, may contact Jay Morris at (585) 808-3603 or Carlos Gildemeister at (585) 968-2650.